dbr787/demokite/README.md

 ## To Do

+- Provide a link to connect to the agent that ran the job?
+- Provide a link to stop/pause the agent that ran the job?
+- concurrency gates
 - Fix indenting
   - Current method wouldn't work with GIFs or hooks, just on the command step
   - Either do it at the bash/OS level